Alerovere/Spermonde_map/README.md

 <img src="images/histograms_onland.png" height="40%" width="40%" align="center"/>
 <img src="images/histograms_shallow.png" height="40%" width="40%" align="center"/>

-# Known issues and "to do" list
+# Known issues
 The map was created with a research project, and is given "as is" with NO WARRANTIES WHATSOEVER on its accuracy.
 Some known issues are:
-1. The classes could be better defined, but this would require ground-truthing
+1. The classes could be better defined (and maybe increased), but this would require ground-truthing.
-2. The "shallow water reef" may contain areas with both reef and seagrass, that seem to have a quite similar spectral signature
+2. The "shallow water reef" may contain areas with both reef and seagrass, that seem to have a quite similar spectral signature.
-3. Some "
+3. While the areas around the islands seem well-mapped (probably thanks to the large presence of such features in the training dataset), standalone patches of "shallow water sand/reef complex" were not mapped.
+Increasing the training dataaset (probably using Google Earth Imagery in Earth Engine?) might help with the classification.

+# Acknowledgments
+This work was inspired by the "Geoscientific Project" of Mr. Dennis Flenner, University of Bremen, who classified the same area with SENTINEL2 and QGIS tools.
+This work was supported through grant SEASCHANGE (RO-5245/1-1) from the Deutsche Forschungsgemeinschaft (DFG) as part of the Special Priority Program (SPP)-1889 “Regional Sea Level Change and Society”.